-Vince was instrumental in creating a Recovery Café, Washington State, and King County collaboration utilizing ATR to bring Recovery Coaching to WA State.
+Vince was instrumental in creating a Recovery Café, Washington State, and King County collaboration utilizing ATR to bring Recovery Coaching to our state.
 With Vince’s help, Recovery Café in Seattle hosted the first training which included a Train the Trainers module in September of 2013; since then hundreds of Recovery Coaches have been trained throughout Washington State.

 In 2014, Vince helped identify and invite the participants and underwrote the travel and lodging costs for an initial convening of recovery allies.
-Out of this initial gathering the Washington Recovery Alliance (WRA) was born and on January 26th the WRA had its first Recovery Advocacy Day in Olympia with over 70 participants.
+Out of this initial gathering, the Washington Recovery Alliance (WRA) was born.

-Currently Vince has a lead role in supporting the WA State Veteran Navigator program.
-Utilizing veteran specific recovery coaching this initiative based on veterans helping veterans is dedicated to serving those who have served our country.
+Currently Vince has a lead role in supporting the Washington state Veteran Navigator program.
+Utilizing veteran-specific recovery coaching, this initiative was founded on the ideal of veterans helping veterans and is dedicated to serving those who have served our country.

-Vince’s tireless efforts (and thousands of miles logged traveling around the State) epitomizes the WRA’s vision of recovery and wellbeing is a reality for all.
+Vince’s tireless efforts (and thousands of miles logged traveling around the state) epitomizes the WRA’s vision of recovery and wellbeing are realities for all.
 His legacy includes a much better organized, effective and connected Recovery Community in WA State.